ericnantel/learn-vim/learn-vim-course-1.md

 ## Conclusion

-In the next course, we will talk about Vim registers, marks and macros.
+In the next course, we might talk about:
+* Config, Keybinds and Plugins
+* Registers
+* Marks
+* Macros

 Copyright (c) 2025 Eric Nantel